 This case provides another demonstration of the utter minefield of trusting testimony alone.
 By false rape standards, Coakley’s reporting to others was sudden.
 None of the usual delays accompanied her histrionic behavior.
 Yet the allegations were equally as invented as those of an Emma Sulkowicz or Lena Dunham.

 What happens when an accusing woman combines the maximum believability of a Jackie Coakley with a greater level of consistency and the ability to stop herself from overreaching?
 Gridiron player Brian Banks’ tormentor Wanetta Gibson is one of those individuals, only undone by her own later and unsolicited admissions.
 The idea of being able to discern deceit based on face-to-face contact and an appraisal of someone’s testimony is purely fanciful.

 In broader terms, the Coakley case shows the desperate need for due process and beyond reasonable doubt after rape accusations to approximate the standards expected when other crimes are alleged.
 A person is extremely unlikely, for example, to be convicted of an armed robbery without CCTV evidence, the recovery of what is stolen, proof of injury, or multiple witness statements of the same individual incident (i.e. not the Bill Cosby witch hunt of disconnected allegations being bundled together as one “truth”).
 Both courts and non-judicial discussions are engaged in a perpetual cycle of watering down thresholds to secure more convictions and social condemnation.

-This is even more important when we consider the UVA hoax consisted of claims circulating freely without any trial having taken place.
-Feminists and SJWs seem to think that the absence of a trial, which requires police evidence (or politicized pressures), means mere accusations are allowed to stick as a de facto branding of guilt for accused parties.
+All this is even more important when we consider the UVA hoax consisted of claims circulating freely without any trial having taken place.
+Feminists and SJWs seem to think that the absence of a trial, which requires police evidence (or politicized pressures to create it), means mere accusations are allowed to stick as a de facto branding of guilt for accused individuals.